A Beginner's Guide to Intelligent Document Processing

 The top benefits of IDP

 Intelligent document processing is helping industries from banking to higher education improve control over their data.
-Industry analysts predict that the IDP market will explode from $1.1 billion this year to $5.2 billion by 2025.
 What benefits are IDP adopters enjoying most?

-1. Increased accuracy and data consistency: IDP eliminates the risk of human error in interpreting documents manually and then transcribing data to other formats.
-It reduces the possibility of human error and greatly improves the accuracy and consistency of data, which is crucial for effective decision-making and risk management.
+1. Increased accuracy and data consistency: IDP eliminates the risk of human error in interpreting and transcribing data, leading to improved accuracy and consistency of data—essential for effective decision-making and risk management.
 Just as it’s easier to ensure all books are in order when stored electronically, IDP ensures data accuracy.